Sumaya-Ali/Docker-Commands/README.md

 -f ==> shortcut for force - to force removing in case there are related containers to this image but that is normally not necessarily
 ============================================
-### 8 to push docker image to DockerHub - after changing the directory to be inside the project folder
+### 8 to push docker image to DockerHub - after changing the directory to be inside the project folder (ensure to execute docker tag first - find it down below)

 docker push [docker id in DockerHub]/[Reposotry name in DockerHub]:[tag name]
 ============================================